-Monday to Sunday: 10.30 to 15:00.
+Monday to Sunday: 10.30 to 15:00\.

-During winter hours the latest permitted entry time is 14:30 due to the reduction in daylight to safely complete the burial.
+\During winter hours the latest permitted entry time is 14:30 due to the reduction in daylight to safely complete the burial.
+However the latest permitted entry time on Sundays is 15:00 throughout the year to accommodate Church services on this day.